rick-r/marriage-figaro-norway/captions.md

 E quella canzonetta?
 Ditemi in confidenza; io sono amico ed altrui nulla dico; è per voi, per madama ...

-    Come on, you can tell me.
-Did he make it for you, or is it another one of his tributes to our leading lady?
+    Is it for you, or
+    is it one of his
+    tributes to our
+    leading lady?

 SUSANNA: